8 Ways To Naturally Boost Your Child’s Immune System

 8. Experiment with essential oils

-These fun and easy immune-boosters, like eucalyptus and oregano, have been shown to have antibacterial and immune-modulating capabilities.
+These fun and easy immune-boosters for toddlers and kids, like eucalyptus and oregano, have been shown to have antibacterial and immune-modulating capabilities.
 Try diffusing them into your indoor environment to support the whole family’s immunity.
 Eucalyptus (2) has an energizing effect, and food-grade oregano (3) essential oil can be added to meals to enhance flavor, as well as your child’s immune system.

 - How Much Sleep Do Babies and Kids Need?
 National Sleep Foundation https://www.sleepfoundation.org/excessive-sleepiness/support/how-much-sleep-do-babies-and-kids-need